microsoft/HealthyCountryAI/README.md

 Each account uses Blobs only.

-Data is automatically divided into containers named using the combination of *site* and *season* matching the section of the seasonal wheel, for example -
+Data is automatically divided into containers named using the combination of *site* and *season* matching the section of the seasonal wheel images were dragged onto, for example -

 * cannon-hill-kunumeleng
 * cannon-hill-wurrkeng